 - 3D Measuring: Agricultural product 3D profiling used for product mixing and product stock awareness.

 - Product Mixing: Part counting and mixing for bagging of individual or mixed products.

-- Particle Analysis: Online analyzing micrometer particle inflow to measure the particle count and sizes, to determine the amount of process contamination of the production process.
+Particle Analysis: Online analysing micrometer particle inflow to measure the particle count and sizes, to determine the amount of process contamination of the production process.